 This ratio shows the Council's reserves, which are available for use, as a proportion of gross revenue expenditure (excluding exceptional items relating to pensions (IAS19)), including those earmarked for specific purposes.
 A higher ratio indicates that the Council has a greater ability to fund unexpected pressures from available resources.
-The Council has non-school reserves equivalent to 25% of gross expenditure, however, these are largely committed for specific purposes.
+The Council has non-school reserves equivalent to 26% of gross expenditure (25% at 31 March 2019), however, these are largely committed for specific purposes.